a society dedicated to preserving

 Little Lagoon is the largest (2,480 acres) of a series of 5 East-West oriented coastal lakes, which are an integral part of the Little Lagoon watershed

-The watershed is defined by the current dune system on its southern border and a paleo beach ridge system on its norther border
+The watershed is defined by the current dune system on its southern border and a paleo beach ridge system on its northern border

 Lake Shelby (678 ac), Middle Lake (250 ac), and Gator Lake (45 ac), are essentially fresh, tannin-rich lakes that receive saltwater only during abnormally high (tropical) tide